Where is China?

 Countries on the border of China include Mongolia, Vietnam and North Korea.
 At 5,000km from east to west, and 5,500km from north to south, China is a very big country with many different terrains.
-You’ll find mountains, forests, deserts and coastal plains, and a variety of climates in each region.
+There are mountains, forests, deserts, grassland and coastal habitats in China, and a variety of climates in each region.

 You can print out all the main facts included in this Homework Gnome for free as a registered user of TheSchoolRun.